Hevne/RTS_Balacing_Hevne/README.md

 Of course, against a human opponent who notices we’re always throwing P, their counter-strategy would be to throw a greater proportion of s, which then forces us to throw some R, which then causes them to throw p, which makes us throw S, which makes them throw r, and around and around we go.

-# Tactics taken in account on an RTS
+<h1 id="Tactics taken in account on an RTS"> Tactics taken in account on an RTS </h1>

 How much strategy is needed in an RTS to win a human opponent?
 Assuming that RTSs can be simplified to the Rock-Paper-Scissors (RPS) formula makes this last question a lot easier to answer since a chinese university has found the always-winning strategy for an RPS based game.

 Is stated that if a player wins over her opponent in one play, her probability of repeating the same action in the next play is considerably higher than her probabilities of shifting actions.
 If a player has lost two or more times, she is likely to shift her play, and more likely to shift to the play that will beat the one that has just beaten her than the same one her opponent just used to beat her.